Morena 6 support resources

 IMAGEERROR = An error was encountered while producing the image.

-STATICIMAGEDONE = The image is complete and there are no
+STATICIMAGEDONE = The image is complete and there are no more pixels or frames to be delivered.

-The scanning or GUI loading is extremely slow.
+Scanning or GUI loading is extremely slow.

 Is it possible to use Morena with Citrix?

-1) Maybe your Twain.tmp file is a correct jpg file, but for some reason Twain driver was not able to rename it.
+Maybe your Twain.tmp file is actually the correct jpg file, but for some reason the Twain driver is not able to rename it.
+Try to change Twain.TMP to myimage.jpeg or myimage.bmp.

-rem Change the below path to your Java JDK
+rem Change the path below to your Java JDK path=%path%;"C:\Program Files\Java\jdk1.6.0_07\bin"

 mkdir bin